ZakiyDaulay/ecommerce-mobile/README.md

  Mention the widgets that you have used for this project and its uses.

- scaffold: the basic structure of the ui
+ - scaffold: the basic structure of the ui
- appbar: this is used for the topbar that will display the title of the application padding infocard:a stateless widget that displays the user info in a card
+ - appbar: this is used for the topbar that will display the title of the application
+ - infocard:a stateless widget that displays the user info in a card
- inkwell: adds the tap effect when a user presses on a widget material:adds visual and interactive features to an item card
+ - inkwell: adds the tap effect when a user presses on a widget
+ - material:adds visual and interactive features to an item card
- icon: displays an icon from the built in library
+ - icon: displays an icon from the built in library

  What is the use-case for setState()?
 Explain the variable that can be affected by setState().